-Combination treatment in mice shows promise for fatal neurological disorder in kidsMarch 15th, 2012 in Neuroscience /
+Combination treatment in mice shows promise for fatal neurological disorder in kidsMarch 15, 2012 in Medicine & Health / Neuroscience

 Infants with Batten disease, a rare but fatal neurological disorder, appear healthy at birth.
 But within a few short years, the illness takes a heavy toll, leaving children blind, speechless and paralyzed.
 Most die by age 5.